Exploring Inclusionary Zoning to Support Affordable Housing

 As an aside, the low-rise model is also environmentally-friendly.
 By having mixed-zoning in all areas, it's possible to have amenities within a 5-minute walk of a large number of homes.
 In the neighbourhood I lived in in Edinburgh, for instance, I was no more than two blocks from: a park, the dentist, my doctor, the local library, a fish and chip shop, two grocery stores, a number of small businesses, an elementary school, and - and this is what I miss the most - a bus stop where I never waited more than 5 minutes for a bus into the city centre.
 Many people in my neighbourhood did not own cars, yet still had access to amenities and plenty of greenspace.
 Moreover, high-rises carry an enormous carbon cost due to all the steel and concrete used in their construction.
 It is impossible to create steel without burning coal or coke, but low-rise buildings do not require the use of steel the way high-rises do.

-NicolaH over 2 years ago
+NicolaH about 3 years ago

 What is being described here is not "inclusionary zoning".
 Exclusionary zoning is where things like minimum lot sizes, maximum heights, minimum setbacks, and so on prevents a heterogenous mix of housing types from getting built and instead stratifies neighbourhoods into economic zones.
 "Inclusionary zoning" means getting ride of residential zones that only permit single-family homes in them—currently about 70% of Kitchener's residential area—and allowing triplexes, fourplexes, townhouses, three-storey walk-ups, low-rise apartments, and other low-rise buildings in *all* residential areas.